 There have been only two races here where all the top three qualifiers have gone on to finish in the top three in the Grand Prix.
 It happened in 1999 and 2000.
 The 2000 Austrian Grand Prix is the only race at the circuit in which the top three qualifiers finished in the same order as they started.

 There have been twenty different polesitters at this track since 1970.

 Niki Lauda, Rene Arnoux, Nelson Piquet, Lewis Hamilton and Valtteri Bottas are all tied for the most poles in Austria, with three each.
 Ferrari are the team with the most poles here, with eight.
 It’s Brazil who lead the way for the most poles for a nation at this track, with Emerson Fittipaldi, Nelson Piquet, Rubens Barrichello and Felipe Massa taking seven poles between them at the circuit.

 Each with three poles, Lewis Hamilton and Valtteri Bottas share the record for most pole positions at the Red Bull Ring from the current crop of drivers.
-Charles Leclerc is the only other current driver to have taken pole position at the track, having done so for the first time in 2019.
+Max Verstappen took two poles at the circuit in 2021, while Charles Leclerc is the only other current driver to have taken pole position at the track, having done so for the first time in 2019.

-Emerson Fittipaldi, Niki Lauda, Rene Arnoux, Mika Hakkinen, Lewis Hamilton and Valtteri Bottas are the six drivers who have taken back-to-back poles at this circuit.
+Emerson Fittipaldi, Niki Lauda, Rene Arnoux, Mika Hakkinen, Lewis Hamilton, Valtteri Bottas and Max Verstappen are the seven drivers who have taken back-to-back poles at this circuit.
 Rene Arnoux is the only driver to have taken more than two consecutive poles here.
 He set the Saturday pace for three consecutive years in 1979, 1980 and 1981.